-The hip is one of those remarkable, hard-working joints that most people don't actually think about much -- until, of course, it becomes painful.
+The hip is one of those remarkable, hard-working joints that most people don't think about much -- until, of course, it becomes painful.
 Hip pain and stiffness can render you practically immobile or at least turn everyday tasks into agonizing challenges.
 Whether you've sustained an acute injury to the hip joint or you're struggling with the effects of a chronic musculoskeletal issue, you need reliable solutions to your symptoms.
 Hip Pain Treatment is not far!
 Here at Zaker Chiropractic, we have treated many who are just like you.

 Here at Zaker Chiropractic, we're happy to provide those solutions.
-Our Torrance, San Pedro, and Newport chiropractor, Dr. Misa Zaker, can help you achieve significant relief through natural methods, freeing you from the need to depend on painkillers or undo invasive surgery.
+Our Torrance, San Pedro, and Newport Beach chiropractor, Dr. Misa Zaker, can help you achieve significant relief through natural methods, freeing you from the need to depend on painkillers or undo invasive surgery.

 To understand how and why your hip pain has come about, it's helpful to understand the basic anatomy of the joint.
 Both the shoulders and the hips are considered "ball and socket" joints.
 The head of the femur, or thigh bone, is shaped like a ball and fits into a concave socket (called the acetabulum) in the hip bone.

-Obviously, there's more to this "ball and socket" joint than meets the eye -- and pain may occur among any of these intricate parts.
+There's more to this "ball and socket" joint than meets the eye -- and pain may occur among any of these intricate parts.
 This is true with treatment for hip pain too.
 Acute hip pain may occur as a result of a high-impact injury such as a sports injury or workplace injury.
 One of the ugliest examples is dislocation, in which the head of the femur pops out of the socket.
 Acute strains or sprains of the hip's connective tissues can also cause acute pain.

 But hip pain can also have much more subtle and slow-growing causes.
 One of the most common examples of chronic hip pain is osteoarthritis.
 In this progressive degenerative condition, the cartilage within the joint wears down and starts to disintegrate, causing the bones to rub together painfully.
 Athletes are often troubled by the tearing of a ring of hip cartilage called the labrum.
 The bursae that minimize friction between tissues may become inflamed, producing a painful condition called bursitis.
 Continuous micro-tears that occur in the hip tendons may leave you with chronic tendinitis.

 Some of the causes, notably osteoarthritis, are a natural complication of age-related wear and tear, although severe overuse of the joint may accelerate the problem.
 Many forms of chronic strain are related to repetitive motion disorders and overuse injuries, especially in athletes or workers who perform the same hip motions countless days each day.
 A musculoskeletal imbalance can also make you prone to chronic hip pain.
-In fact, your "hip pain" might even be a referred pain problem, with a pinched sciatic nerve root serving as the source of the pain.
+Your "hip pain" might even be a referred pain problem, with a pinched sciatic nerve root serving as the source of the pain.